PPKFS/mtgconvert/README.md

 `name | number -> new_name`

 Intention is for the community to update these replacement files as errors and mismatches are found.
+Easiest way to add full new set rules is to use a HTML table copier (e.g. Copytables) and text replace tools.

 To update finicky things (namely Deckbox->Cardsphere alt-art-same-number cards), it is recommended to check the deckbox collector number and the corresponding CS card name.
 As these are tedious and low-impact, they will be added as people find them.